Understanding Trauma’s Developmental impact from Preschool to Early Adolescence

 By the end of this workshop, participants will be able:

-- Distinguish the different manifestations of trauma’s impact on various developmental domains (i.e., Attachment and Affect regulation and Social relationships, etc.) during pre-school, middle childhood and early adolescence
+- Distinguish the different manifestations of trauma’s impact on various developmental domains (i.e., Attachment and Affect regulation and Social Relationships, etc.) during pre-school, middle childhood and early adolescence

 Presenter